getdnsapi/getdns-java-bindings/README.md

 ##Pre-configuration

-The file gradle.properties needs to be edited to customize **java home** property
+The file gradle.properties needs to be edited to customize **java home** property pointing to JDK_HOME so that gradle can find jni header files under JDK_HOME/include directory.

 ####Building and test
 ```